How will the Sugar product address GDPR requirements?

 What are the specific product changes in Sugar?

-Here are the key product capabilities that are planned to address Data Privacy requirements.
+Here are the key product capabilities that are available in Sugar to help address Data Privacy requirements.

 - A new module to capture all Data Privacy Activity, including consent and data subject rights